 This blog covers very niche topics.
 Today: How to easily show that the Lebesgue measure and the Lebesgue integral is well-defined.

-I recently started reading reading the “Bandit Algorithms” book by Tor Lattimore and Csaba Szepesvari.
+I recently started reading the “Bandit Algorithms” book by Tor Lattimore and Csaba Szepesvari.
 I like it a lot.
 Chapter 2 there got me back to one of my favorite topics in math: Measure Theory.
 While measure theory is often held as being boring or dry, I disagree.
 It’s just often presented in a suboptimal way.
 In particular, many authors get so carried away by a progression of simple functions – positive functions – real-valued functions that they forget that linearity is a great thing (one symptom of this: Trying to find a “common partition” for two simple functions).

 Here we present a simple lemma and its corollary that takes care of most well-definedness questions in measure theory, in particular: Why the extension of a pre-measure from a semiring to a ring is well-defined (and therefore unique), and why the Lebesgue integral of simple functions is well-defined.